 Qualifications in Adult Literacy and Numeracy are not regarded as equivalent to GCSE.

-You will need to bring the NARIC proof of recognition of their qualifications to any interview
+You will need to bring the ENIC proof of recognition of qualifications to interview.

 English Language Requirements